Check your eligibility below and take the following steps needed to complete the New York State WIC application.

 Applicants must be a resident of New York State, but you do not need to be a U.S. citizen.

 Applicants must meet income eligibility guidelines (see table below) or receive Medicaid, SNAP (Food Stamps), or TANF (Temporary Assistance for Needy Families).

-The above eligibility information is effective starting June 2020.
-For households over 8, please see this chart.Download WIC Eligibility Flyer
+The above eligibility information is effective through June 30, 2022.Download WIC Eligibility Flyer

 How to Apply

 Make an appointment by calling the center most convenient to you.
 You’ll need to bring the following items to your WIC appointment:

 - Employment letter